Did you know?

 Company matching triples donation value

-Companies that match employee donations experience double the employee participation rate on average making it a critical incentive for employees to give.
+Companies that match employee donations experience triple the employee participation rate on average making it a critical incentive for employees to give.
 Recent research shows 78 per cent of workplace givers feel their company is “generous for matching their donations”.
 Over 85 per cent of survey respondents also felt this form of community engagement and generosity made their company a better place to work.

 *Donation amounts are not industry specific